danielthedifficult/git-ai-summary/README.md

 ## Usage

-To use this package, you will need to set your OpenAI API key as an environment variable:
+To use this package, you will need [an OpenAI API key](https://platform.openai.com/account/api-keys) Set it as an env var, pass it as an arg when calling the function, or from the CLI.

 - `OPENAI_API_KEY`: Your OpenAI API key

-Then, you can use in a package.json script:
+*Then, you can use in a package.json script: *

 ```js
 scripts: {